urin/moove/README.md

 - Given paths have to be convertible to UTF-8.
 - Collisions are detected *as much as possible*, but *not perfectly*.
   Does not verify all paths such as hard links and symbolic links.
-- Operations are validated case-sensitively even if the platform is Windows.

 ## Usage 🚀